cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/03-expressions/expressions.rst

 .. index:: expression

 An *expression* in SQL is anything that can be *evaluated* - anything that results in a value.
 Some examples include literal values, operator expressions, and function call expressions.
 Expressions are used in most clauses of a SQL query; for example, in the **SELECT** clause, expressions result in the values we see returned from the query, while in the **WHERE** clause, expressions determine whether or not a row is returned from the query.
+You can also **ORDER BY** expressions, and later we'll see other uses for expressions.
+This chapter will explore some of the most common expression types; additional expressions will be introduced at the appropriate time.

 .. index:: column expression